¨You make a living by what you get. You make a life by what you give.¨

 - The Peace Corps requires a two-year commitment.
 Sometimes these assignments can be cut short depending on the political realities within the country.
 That said, I don’t know of any penalty, per se, if you fail to complete the commitment.

 - Applying for the Peace Corps is competitive.
 Only about 15% of all applicants are accepted.
 Your chances of being accepted if you are newly out of college are less than 10%.
 The chances do improve considerably for older volunteers, however.

 - The training for the Peace Corps is very intense.
-Usually you study the language, culture, and learn the appropriate skills for eight to ten hours a day for several weeks.
+Usually, you study the language and culture and learn the appropriate skills for eight to ten hours a day for several weeks.
 A sizeable number of volunteers will decide not to complete the training.

 You can also make informal placements with organizations on-site throughout the planet.
-Since making these arrangements is not as easy as it might seem (remember dealing with volunteers takes work for the organization.
+Since making these arrangements is difficult, I would not recommend this strategy for short-term volunteers.
+(Remember dealing with volunteers takes work for the organization.
 They also have to learn to trust you.
-As sad as it may seem, some organizations have been burned by volunteers), I would not recommend this strategy for short term volunteers.
-If you plan to just show up somewhere and find an assignment, plan on a month or two to find an assignment for you and carefully read the chapter of How to Live Your Dream devoted to finding a placement on-site first.
+As sad as it may seem, volunteers have burned some organizations) If you plan to show up somewhere and find an assignment, plan on a month or two to find a position for you and carefully read the chapter of How to Live Your Dream devoted to finding a placement on-site first.

-Generally, the best volunteer experiences are longer term.
-It takes a month to get used to your organization and to begin to see how you fit into the organization.
-As time goes on, you begin to make friendships and to become an integral part of your new community.
+Generally, the best volunteer experiences are longer-term.
+It takes a month to get used to your organization and see how it fits into it.
+As time passes, you begin to make friendships and become an integral part of your new community.